MohammadJRanjbar/My-Machine-Learning-and-Computer-Vision-Course/README.md

 # Homework 1:
 * Q1:
   Use the Simple geometric shapes to draw something
+* Q2:
+  Create a Simple Gradient photo
 # Session 3:
 # Homework 2:
+Every Video is
 # Session 4:
 # Homework 3:
 # Session 5: